By Sandy Staggs

 Kevin Frazier, who doubles as production manager, uses aggressive and stark lighting on the backdrop behind the band to great effect, giving us yellow and purple hues.
 But he gives the club soft blues and smoky tones as if we were in a speakeasy.

-Will Lowry design the costumes for this production with attire from the 1940s, but often with a twist.
-Some character have touches of Japanese accessories including traditional wide sleeves and an obi that is laboriously wrapped and tied onto Yum-Yum’s wedding dress on stage, and some Samurai-inspired ornamentation.
+Will Lowry designed the costumes for this production with attire from the 1940s, but often with a twist.
+Some characters have touches of Japanese accessories including traditional wide sleeves and an obi that is laboriously wrapped and tied onto Yum-Yum’s wedding dress on stage, and some Samurai-inspired ornamentation.
 The wedding dresses are spectacular.
-There is such variety out there for you to choose from.
-Whether you’re heading over to Winnie Counture to Read more or you’re Will Lowry for her 1940s style.
+It really makes you wonder about the immense choice available for those planning for a wedding themselves.
+There really is such variety out there for you to select from.
+Whether you’re heading over to Winnie Counture to Read more about their seriously stunning high-end wedding dresses or you’re a fan of this production’s costumes and wedding dresses, there really is something for everybody if you look for it.

 Ms. Tamisiea directed this tight and slick production that is frankly, flawless, from the very first note.
 Hats off to Ms. Tamisiea.